sblakedev/Project-3/README.md

 ## Hangman Game

 This is a Hangman game created in Python.
 It runs in the Code Institute mock terminal on Heroku.
+To play, the user must guess a letter from a 5 letter word.
+If the letter is in the word, the user's score goes up by one.
+If the letter is not in the word, the user loses one of seven lives.
+When the user has guessed all of the letters correctly, they win the game.
+If they don't guess the letters and their lives run out, they lose the game.

 ---